Final Move Trainer

 Qd8+ forces the king onto the square where the bishop finish works.

-Use Replay solution for the exact mating sequence, then watch the full Réti-Tartakower miniature from the supplied PGN.
+Use Replay solution for the exact mating sequence, then watch the full Réti-Tartakower miniature.

 Bishop mate supported by a rook or queen, with enemy pieces trapping the king.